ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 roll a cigarette.
 Brent got out of the car, looking up at the tracks to see if a train was coming.

-"One second," said the driver, and then quickly closed the passenger door and stepped on the gas, the two-stroke engine of the small truck whining.
+"One second," said the driver around the cigarette, and then quickly closed the passenger door and stepped on the gas, the two-stroke engine of the small truck whining.

 Just before the truck turned around the corner, Brent thought to look for a license plate.
 There wasn't one.

 For a moment Brent wondered if the driver had simply forgotten about the large duffel bag in the back of his truck.
+He heard the quiet rush of an approaching train overhead.